tuzmusic/fares-you-can-use-rails/notes/checklist.md

 - Resource should actually be deals:regions:deals but show path should be /deals/region-name/deal-name)

 ## Users
-- Create users resource
+X Create users resource

 ### Sign-up
-- UsersController - create action
+X UsersController - create action
-- New User view - welcome pages
-  - Includes deals preferences, so lots of nested attributes here
 - FB authorization

 ### Sign-in
-- Use Devise gem? (or other gem? see authentication-and-authorization readme)
+X Use Devise gem? (or other gem? see authentication-and-authorization readme) X SessionsController (create and destroy only)
-- Add login to welcome/splash page
-- SessionsController (create and destroy only)
-- Access policy (require login)

 ## UI Interlude
 - Bootstrap review